 This is the only term life policy offered by Colonial Penn.
-This is an annual renewable policy, which means it is designed to cover you only for a period of one year.
-Once it expires at the end of the year, you need to renew it again.
+This is an annual renewable policy, which means it is designed to provide coverage for a period of one year.
+Once it expires at the end of the year, it needs to be renewed again.

 The policy is available for everyone between the ages of 18 and 75 and can be renewed up to the age of 90.

 No Medical Exams

 The most important feature of the policy is that it does not require you to undergo any sort of medical exam.
-You only need to answer a few questions on your health condition, based on which your insurability is determined by the underwriter.
+You only need to answer a few questions on your health status, based on which your insurability is determined by the underwriter.

 At the start of your coverage period, your life insurance rate is determined based on two factors – age and gender.
 The premium increases every time you enter a new age band, which is usually every five years.
 You have the option of paying the premiums on a monthly basis or on a quarterly, semi-annual, or yearly basis.

 Designate Up to Two Beneficiaries